 During the lease term in Arlington Ridge

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Arlington Ridge, the renter must allow us to access the rental property.
-Some good reasons to enter rental are to:
+During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Arlington Ridge, the renter must allow us to access the rental home.
+Some valid reasons to go into rental home are to:

 - Make repairs or alterations,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Arlington Ridge.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good archive for rental investors in Arlington Ridge
+a good reference for rental investors in Arlington Ridge

-- Before you move a tenant into your property in Arlington Ridge
+- Before you move a tenant into your rental property in Arlington Ridge

 - Collections and evictions